 Unproductive meetings are a time and energy suck.
 When conducted remotely, they have the potential to be even more disorienting.
 The right video conferencing solution can make meetings productive again.

 Before purchasing a conference solution for audio/video calls and meetings, there are some questions to be answered.
-Look carefully at each of your prospective solutions to see if they support these must-have features.
+Look carefully at each of your prospective solutions and as a buyer, consider a customer value management approach to see if they support your business needs.
+Some features may include:

 Many video conferencing solutions require users to have an account or download an app.
 That’s just one more hoop to jump through and one more login to remember.
 Look for options that support in-browser use and have a fast uptime instead.

 When you can simply invite people to a meeting with a quick email and they can get straight into the meeting by clicking a link, you cut down on time waiting for people to find their login or request a new password, or download and launch an app.